FACT: Structured interviews are fairer and more predictive than unstructured interviews.

 We built Applied to assess candidates purely on their ability to do the job and remove unconscious bias from the hiring process to find the best person for the job, every time.

 Our blind hiring platform uses behavioural science to make the process as predictive and fair as possible, using research-backed assessment methods to source, screen and interview.
-To find out how all this is done, feel free to request a demo or take a look at our free resources.
+To find out how all this is done, feel free to request a demo or browse our ready-to-use interview questions and talent assessments.